Kalkaska, Michigan

 Kalkaska (/kælˈkæskə/ kal-KASS-kə) is a village in the U.S. state of Michigan.
-Kalkaska is the county seat and only incorporated community of Kalkaska County, and is considered part of Northern Michigan.
-The population was 2,132 at the 2020 census, an increase from 2,020 at the 2010 census.
+Its population was 2,132 at the 2020 census, an increase from 2,020 at the 2010 census.

-Kalkaska is part of the Traverse City micropolitan area, and is often considered a bedroom community of nearby Traverse City.
-The town is also renowned for hosting the National Trout Festival, with the first festivities being held in 1935.
+Kalkaska is part of the Traverse City metropolitan area and a bedroom community of nearby Traverse City.
+The village has hosted the National Trout Festival since 1935.